dangminhtran/Yorku_Map/README.md

 # Yorku_Map
-Application for new coming students to Yorku to find their the location of their course with a visual aid map.
+Application for new coming students to Yorku to find the location of their course with a visual aid map.